bskaar/creatorapp-platform/FEE_STRUCTURE_CLARIFICATION.md

 ## Overview

+**We don't tax your success.**

 CreatorApp operates on a transparent, creator-friendly pricing model.
-We don't take a cut of your success.
+You pay a simple monthly subscription fee - that's it.
+We never take a percentage of your sales, revenue, or transactions.
+Your success is yours to keep.

 ---